 DALTON, Ormonde Maddock.
-Cardiff 30.1.1866 — 1945.
-British Art Historian and Anthropologist, a Specialist of Early Christian Art.
+Cardiff 30.1.1866 — Holford, Somerset 1945.
+British Art Historian and Classical Scholar, a Specialist of Early Christian Art.
 Son of a lawyer, educated at Harrow and at New College, Oxford.
 Travelled in France, Germany, and India.
 Served in British Museum, British and Medieval Antiquities: from 1895 as Assistant, from 1909 as Assistant Keeper, from 1922 as Keeper.
 From 1922 fellow of British Academy.
 Retired in 1928, lived then in Bath.
+Unmarried.

 Publications: With H. Read, Antiquities from the City of Benin.
 61 p.
 32 pl.
 L. 1899.